Coarse-Grained Boltzmann Generators: Background and Preliminaries

 Unbiased estimates of equilibrium expectations are then obtained using the self-normalized importance sampling estimator

-Provided that $q_\theta$ overlaps sufficiently with $p$, this procedure converges to the exact Boltzmann average.
-This allows BGs to be trained on biased or non-equilibrium data, since reweighting restores equilibrium statistics at inference time.
+Provided that $q_\theta$ overlaps sufficiently with $p$, this estimator converges to the corresponding Boltzmann averages.
+This allows BGs to be trained on biased or non-equilibrium samples, with reweighting correcting the induced distribution shift at evaluation.